dgleich/more-graphs/flight-tickets/README.md

 The Airline Origin and Destination Survey (DB1B) is a 10% sample of airline tickets from reporting carriers collected by the Office of Airline Information of the Bureau of Transportation Statistics.

+This graph contains all the US domestic airline tickets data in 2019 Q1.

 Downloading the raw data
 ------------------------
 There are three files you need to download in order to build this graph.